Tech-View/TechView-Website/docs/react-basics.md

 }
 ```

-## 18. What are "key" props and what is the benefit of using them in arrays of elements?
+## 18. What are key props and what is the benefit of using them in arrays of elements?

 A `key` is a special string attribute you **should** include when creating arrays of elements. *Keys* help React identify which items have changed, are added, or are removed.